pelican-eggs/eggs/game_eggs/steamcmd_servers/ark_survival_ascended/README.md

 ## Server Ports

+The Game Port is the Primary Network Port you assign to your machine.
 Only the Game Port needs to be publicly accessible.
 Note: RCON doesn't need to be public but is required for console commands (in ptero)